This Is How Much Spike Lee Is Worth

 Advertisement

-As far as real estate, Lee owns a townhouse on the Upper East Side that he purchased in the ’90s for $16 million USD and a mansion in Oak Bluffs, Martha's Vineyard.
-And his production company, Forty Acres and a Mule, has its Brooklyn headquarters in a building purchased in 1991 for $820,000 USD.
+As far as real estate, Lee owns a townhouse on the Upper East Side that he purchased in the ’90s for $16 million and a mansion in Oak Bluffs, Martha's Vineyard.
+And his production company, Forty Acres and a Mule, has its Brooklyn headquarters in a building purchased in 1991 for $820,000.

-Celebrity Net Worth values Lee at $40 million USD, a figure that is sure to go up, as he isn't showing any signs of pumping the brakes on filmmaking.
+Celebrity Net Worth values Lee at $40 million, a figure that is sure to go up, as he isn't showing any signs of pumping the brakes on filmmaking.

 Advertisement